Your Ultimate Guide: What to Pack for Canada Trip

 Understanding Canada's Diverse Climate and Regions

-Smart Packing Tips and Common Mistakes to Avoid
+Practical Tips and Common Packing Mistakes to Avoid

 Comparison